rcgray/free-genai-bootcamp-2025/lang-portal/README.md

    - Install game engine as dependency in game's package.json
    - Configure as needed in game's vite.config.ts
    - Implement game logic within the React component

+6. **Build Output**
+   - Games are built as ES modules
+   - Built files are automatically copied to the frontend's public directory
+   - Games are served as static files from `/games/{game-name}.js`
+   - No manual file copying or deployment needed